astronomer/docs/astro/use-cases/connections-branch-deploys.md

 - Workspace Operators and Owners can manage connections without needing access to DAG code.
 - DAG authors only need a connection ID to connect their DAGs, meaning they can focus on data engineering instead of connection configuration.
-- Connection IDs don't need to be updated when you promote code to Deployment, reducing development timelines and reducing the number of resources to manage.
+- Connection IDs don't need to be updated when you promote code to production, reducing development timelines and reducing the number of resources to manage.

 ## See also